sorce/ledstrip-ambiance/README.md

 Modules used:

 https://github.com/adafruit/LPD8806
-  - library for controlling the chips on the ledstrip
+  - module for controlling the chips on the ledstrip

 https://github.com/arduino/Arduino/tree/master/libraries/SPI